When I stayed at pension in Barhal village in Kackar mountains

 As I travel further east, I passed through high mountain pass, and landed at a plateau.
 This area is dominated by shepherd families, when cow and goat are the major livestock.
 And eventually cheese, butter, yogurt and any other dairy products become the major production either in family basis or larger scale basis.
 Kars, a Little Russian town located near Armenia border is famous for its cheese trading.
 You can see shops selling only cheese and nothing else.
 All cheese blocks come with trademark or logo, and in different size, shape and type.
 A lot of cheese sold in the shops are even fermented, and turn into black color (I think better quality if not mistaken, as it fermented for longer period).
 Taken Kars cheese during breakfast, and yummy!
 [Took some photos of that, but sad to say that the files are all corrupted due to computer virus.]

 French bread is the common type of bread throughout Turkey, either for breakfast, lunch or dinner.
 However as I travel into areas with more Kurdish and Arabic, type of bread preferred by the local also changed from French bread into Kurdish bread or Naan.
-Kurdish bread is similar to Naan bread we have in Malaysia and often serve hot from oven.
-It is eaten during breakfast, lunch and dinner as the main source of carbohydrate.
+Kurdish bread is similar to Naan bread we have in Malaysia and often

 It is very interesting to observe changes as such, besides changes in landscape, culture, ethnic group, what or how they wear, language, etc...even though I am still traveling within the same country.